KirillNikolenko/backend/README.md

 .env file contains the environment variable 'PORT', which is the port number the server will be running on.

-To run the server use 'npm run dev'.
+In order to run the server use:
+- 'npm run build';
+- 'npm run start'

+Using docker:
+- Go to the app folder, which contains Dockerfile;
+- Run 'docker build -t getcryptoinfo .' in order to create an image called "getcryptoinfo";
+- Run 'docker run -p 8000:8000 -d getcryptoinfo' in order to run the container;
+- Test the endpoint via e.g. 'curl http://localhost:8000/cryptoCurrencies -UseBasicParsing'

-Interviews.sql file with the 1st task is in the src/SQL folder.
+-- Interviews.sql file with the 1st task is in the src/SQL folder.